I am honored to partner with CBN. This article is featured as today’s Daily Devotion on CBN.

 Years ago, some friends talked me into joining them for several weeks of salsa lessons.
 It was the first time I danced where women and men had distinct roles.
 The men would lead and the women would follow.

 Growing up as a woman in modern-day America, it was almost ingrained in my psyche that women should not be subjected to man’s dominance.
-Although the dance roles of leader and follower reminded me of this, I quickly came to enjoy the complimentary roles in salsa dancing.
-When I consider how God desires to lead us, I think many of us (both men and women) have mistakenly equated leading with dominance, to our own detriment.
+But as I came to enjoy the complimentary dance roles of leader and follower, and considered how God desires to lead us, I think many of us (both men and women) have mistakenly equated leading with dominance, to our own detriment.

 In ballroom dancing, the main purpose of the man is to empower the woman to express beauty, elegance, and grace.
 Through dancing, they aim to wow their audiences.
 The man’s primary role is to continuously survey their surroundings, determine their course, and confidently guide the woman.
 He does this by gently pressing his hand against her back.
 The woman cannot see where the man is taking her.
 It is the man’s guiding hand that frees her from the fear of colliding.
 Free from anticipating danger, the woman can yield herself to the enchanting beauty of the music.